Rio Grande Headwaters Restoration Project

 Identified Issues

-Several of the tasks set forth by the project are either underway or completed.
 Unofficial social trails have been closed to motor vehicles via placement of boulders and construction of fencing.
-This is allowing for the recovery of delicate riparian habitat.
-Signs have also been placed to reinforce the designation of these areas.
+This is allowing delicate riparian habitat to recover.
 A graded gravel unloading area for OHVs has been established, helping concentrate motor vehicle traffic.
 An existing creek crossing (FSR 390) has also be hardened to create a safer, long term crossing and prevent sediment loss.
-Additional boulders were also added to supplement existing barriers.
+Educational signs have been placed to inform visitors of restoration efforts, reinforce trail closures, and provide information on National Forest regulations.

 Project Partners: